girishakk/docitt/README.md

 The following command should be able to run after the installation to check current node and npm Version.
-Node version should be more than- v8.0.0 & npm version should be more than- v6.1.0
+Node version should be more than- v8.0.0 & npm should be more than- v6.1.0

     $node --version
     v8.10.0